projecttacoma/fqm-execution/README.md

-  "relevance": <whether the statement impacted the calculation>, "raw": <raw result of the statement calculation>, "isFunction": <whether the statement is a function>, "pretty": <human readable version of the raw result>
+  "relevance": <whether the statement impacted the calculation>, "raw": <raw result of the statement calculation>, "isFunction": <whether the statement is a function>, "pretty": <human readable version of the raw result>, "statementLevelHTML": <Generated HTML markup for the CQL statement>
 }
 ```

 The statement result `.pretty` attribute can be used to show results data in a more user-friendly way for any of the calculated statements.
+The statement result `.statementLevelHTML` attribute can be used to build the HTML markup alongside the "pretty" formatted statements without having to do so on the entire HTML output.

 ## Interpreting Calculation Results